Sparse Control of Quantum Systems: Numerical results

 for some regularization parameter $\theta$.
-The function $h$ has the following two important properties: it is smooth, and the derivatives of $h$ and the derivatives of the norm of $\mc U$ have the same behavior outside of a small neighborhood of zero.
-The first property makes the optimization problem smooth.
-The second property preserves the possibility of strongly peaked solutions.
-The smoothness, however, comes at the cost of relaxing the support condition from Proposition~\ref{pro:supp_direction}.
-Instead of~\eqref{eq:opt_supp} we obtain
+The function $h$ has the following two important properties: it is differentiable, and the derivatives of $h^\theta$ and the derivatives of the norm of $\mc U$ have the same behavior outside of a small neighborhood of zero.
+The first property makes the cost functional differentiable.
+The second property preserves the sparsity of solutions, in the sense that frequency regions with zero control amplitude turn into regions with control amplitude below the explicit threshold $\theta$.
+More precisely we obtain the following theorem which holds e.g.\ in the case $\Omega = [\omega_-, \omega_+] \cap h \Z$ for some mesh size $h > 0$. \begin{theorem}[Characterization of frequency support after frequency discretization and Huber regularization] Let $\Omega$ be a discrete set of admissable frequencies and choose any Huber regularization parameter $\theta > 0$.
+Consider the optimal control problem~\eqref{eq:opt_prob} with the norm $\lVert u \rVert_{\mc M(\Omega; \mc U)}$ replaced by the Huber regularized $\ell^1(\mc U)$ norm $\sum_{\omega \in \Omega} h^\theta(u(\omega))$.
+Then optimal controls $\bar u$ satisfy